-When I was a little girl, after realizing I hated the math that was required to be a doctor, I became obsessed with the idea of being a "news lady."
-I grew up watching the CBS Affiliate in my hometown of Boston, Massachusetts and dreamed of becoming the popular female anchor, Lisa Hughes.
+When I was a little girl, after realizing I hated the math that was required to be a doctor, I became captivated with the idea of being a "news lady."
+I grew up watching the CBS Affiliate in my hometown of Boston, Massachusetts, and dreamed of becoming like the popular female anchor, Lisa Hughes.
 As I grew older, journalists like Lisa Lang and Barbara Walter continued to inspire me.
 Barbara was actually a part of my decision to apply to and ultimately attend Sarah Lawrence College.
 My drive at the time wasn't necessarily journalism, but storytelling.
 I loved writing and wanted to use mine to tell stories that made an impact.

 Experts warn we need to prepare for widening boundaries in the War on Terror.